Once the Ship Has Sailed Don’t Hold on to the Anchor!–Linda Knight Seccaspina

 One day in the 60s sitting at the Riviera Cafe on South Street in Cowansville, Quebec Buffalo Springfield’s new song “For What it’s Worth” began to play.
 That particular song immediately became a huge turning point in my life about standing up to what I believe in and attempting to become a weekend hippie.

-The problem was a lack of male hippies back in Cowansville.
-There was also some sort of testosterone rivalry between the boys in Cowansville vs the boys in Granby.
-I don’t seem to remember that but I do remember the cute young men from Granby, Quebec.
-However, I don’t think I knew what testosterone was in those days.
+The problem was a lack of male hippies back in Cowansville, Quebec.
+Apparently,there was some sort of testosterone rivalry between the boys in Cowansville vs the boys in Granby.
+I don’t seem to remember that, but I do remember the cute young men from Granby.
+However, honestly, I don’t think I knew what testosterone was in those days.

 “Oh my goodness you are talking about that guy with the long hair that was from Granby.
 His name was “Taupe” and I have no clue what his real name was.”

 Leslye went on to say he was part of “our hippie gang” (we had a gang?) from Granby and that there were others called Dylan, Red and “Henthouhuanne”.
-Henthouhuanne was actually an annoying spelling to make the fella’s name of Antoine sound cool.
+Henthouhuanne was actually an annoying spelling to make this fella’s name of “Antoine” sound cool.

-I can still remember holding Taupe’s hand at that concert and then I never really saw much of him again.
+I can still remember holding Taupe’s hand at that concert and then after one light peck on the cheek I never really saw him again.
 According to Leslye, after a couple of weeks of the lads spending some time in Cowansville they went back to the girls in Granby.

 In the end my memory of him was just like the very end of a Hallmark movie.
-Their trusted recipe is: take one girl, take one boy, 2 hours of back and forth conversation, and then they kiss or get back together in the last 2 minutes.
+Their trusted recipe is: take one girl, take one boy, 2 hours of back and forth of mixed conversation, they kiss and get back together in the last 2 minutes.
 Then it’s over, leaving you unsatisfied most times.
-This was my first kiss that lasted two minutes and then I never saw him again.
+This was my first kiss that just whizzed by, and then I never saw him again.
 I will never ever forget that moment, yet I could not remember his name was Taupe.
 I was close though– I kept thinking about Ed Sullivan’s puppet Topo Gigio for some reason — so I was definitely in the vicinity.
 So my advice to you?
 Write everything down while you still remember.
 The nice thing about having a bad memory is you can have reruns without commercials.